Thu 12 Mar 2026 09:00-16:30

 Transform your Paediatric Assessment Unit with expertly led, structured NHS learning

-Equip your team with actionable insights and the skills to provide implementable strategies to your rising service demands by:
+Equip your team with actionable insights and the skills to provide implementable strategies for your rising service demands by:

 • Creating an efficient and appropriate triage service